 - 5. Include the mfunstr unit in the Uses clause of the project's Pascal source file.
 This enables the application to use the piece function included in mfunstr (see the "M Emulation Functions" section). - 6.
 The user account must have XUPROGMODE security key assigned.
 This allows the application to execute any RPC, without the RPC being registered.
 Later in the tutorial you will register your RPCs.

 7. Run the application, and click Retrieve Terminal Types.
-It should retrieve and display terminal type entries, and appear as follows:
+It should retrieve and display terminal type entries, and appear as shown in Figure 81:

-Figure 7.
-Tutorial: Step 6-Call ZxxxTT LIST RPC: Sample output form
+Figure 81: Tutorial-Step 6: Call ZxxxTT LIST RPC: Sample output form